-We would also ask you to follow strict hygiene measures until we confirm clearance, what would usually happen around 6 weeks after challenge, but may be longer.
-Clearance is confirmed after 3 stool samples collected at least one week after completing antibiotics are tested negative for S. Paratyphi A.
+We would also ask you to follow strict hygiene measures until we confirm clearance, which would usually happen around 6 weeks after challenge, but may be longer.
+Clearance is confirmed after 3 stool samples collected at least one week after completing antibiotics are tested negative for S.